 Others (FREE LAB SERVICES)

-The High School Computer Laboratory is available (free of charge) for the High School during RECESS and LUNCH BREAK and optional schedule in the afternoon with a “First Come, First Served” basis.
+The Junior High School Computer Laboratory is available (free of charge) for the Junior High School students during RECESS and LUNCH BREAK and optional schedule in the afternoon with a “First Come, First Served” basis.